-For some woman, having heavy periods is normal.
+For some women, having heavy periods is normal.
 Yet for others, it might mean something is wrong and worth a visit to your gynecologist.

 There are a lot of causes of heavy periods and many depend on your age and risk factors (weight, medications, other medical conditions).

 - Not ovulating regularly (anovulation)

 - An abnormally enlarged uterus due to fibroid tumors

 - Abnormal lining of the uterus called hyperplasia